mitoed/Startup/README.md

 **Application Logic** - As users vote on options, the populated table updates.
 When users vote, they are sometimes given a recommendation based on the votes of users with high "loss rates", which alters the user's vote if they accept the recommendation.
 When all users have voted, the final group selection is displayed in popup.

-**API Preparation** - Logic added that will call the Yelp Fusion API to return a recommendation from Yelp to give users additional ideas for their voting.
-CORS not yet set up, so webpage currently returns a google.com link to good restaurants nearby.
+**API Preparation** - ~~Logic added that will call the Yelp Fusion API to return a recommendation from Yelp to give users additional ideas for their voting.
+CORS not yet set up, so webpage currently returns a google.com link to good restaurants nearby.~~ About page will call a random quote generator.
+For now, there is a placeholder for those random quotes.

 ## Web Service

 ### Web Service Deliverable

-### Web Service To-Dos
-- [ ]
+**HTTP Service with Node.js and Express** - Done.
+Index.js is loaded first, then calls server.js, which houses all the main code.
+Various node.js files (in api folder) contain the http request setup for each page.

+**Frontend Served Using Express Static** - Done.

+**Frontend Calls Third Party Endpoints** - About page posts a random quote as requested from "Quotable".

+**Backend Provides Service Sndpoints** - As explained above, the backend holds a lot of the code for each page, particularly the parts that request database information, login validation/creation, or live server information (all to be developed in future deliverable).

+**Frondend Calls Backend Service Endpoints** - Each of the pages has a dedicated backend page that is regularly called to retrieve and/or update database or live server information.
+Frontend takes the requested data and applies it to the webpages.

 ## Database